CenturyLinkCloud/PublicKB/Release Notes/2015/2015-10-13-cloud-platform-release-notes.md

   * __Search and aggregate graph relations and their properties.__ Graph relation properties are now indexed for search.
 They can be searched for by including "@path.kind:relationship" in queries.
 These relations are also available for all types of aggregations.

 * __SDKs: Go & Node.js.__ SDK for Node.js and CLI for Go.
-Use these open-source tools to work with CenturyLink Cloud APIs more effectively.
+Use these open-source tools to work with Lumen Cloud APIs more effectively.
 Get the [Node SDK here](https://github.com/CenturyLinkCloud/clc-node-sdk); the [CLI for Go is available here](https://github.com/CenturyLinkCloud/clc-go-cli).

 ### Enhancements (3)